Don’t Be Fooled: How Scammers Use Zelle® in Imposter Scams

 Security

+Imposter fraud is one of the fastest-growing scams today.
 An imposter scam happens when a criminal pretends to be someone you trust.
-They might call, text, email, or message you on social media claiming to be from your credit union, the IRS, law enforcement, or even a friend or relative in distress.
-Their goal?
-To trick you into sending money or giving up sensitive information like your account number, debit card details, or online banking credentials.
+They may call, text, email, or message you on social media claiming to be from Provident Credit Union, the IRS, law enforcement, or even a friend or family member in distress.
+Their goal is to trick you into sending money or sharing sensitive information such as your account number, debit card details, or online banking credentials.

 Common Imposter Scam Tactics